ggasmithh/tinychain/README.md

 a tiny blockchain for file storage and retrieval

 # what?
-tinychain is a dead-simple blockchain that stores text files (other file formats coming soonish)
+tinychain is a dead-simple blockchain that stores files

 # why?
 it seemed like fun